nsh87/ehrcorral/docs/usage.rst

     import ehrcorral

+EHRCorral considers a collection of records to be a "herd".
+Hence the name EHRCorral - generating a master patient index (MPI) of all the records will be done by "corraling" the herd.

 EHRcorral calls a collection of Records a "herd"  - think of it like a herd of sheep.
 There are some core tasks that you want to perform: